 Optimization of linking between electric vehicles and energy management systems of buildings (OKEE): Establishment and implementation of initial pilot projects in Basel.
 Within the concept of the "2000-Watt-Society - Pilot Region Basel", the link between electric vehicle’s batteries and the building’s energy management systems as well as the benefit by the sectoral linkage should be investigated.

-The coupling of electric vehicles and (building) energy management systems promises many advantages for the pilot region: Firstly, the integration of electric vehicles into the building / area energy management can optimize self-consumption.
+Especially in the area of apartment buildings or residential areas, there are still many obstacles to the implementation of these concepts: due to tenancies, different planning horizons, high transaction costs or missing billing and measurement concepts own consumption and sustainable mobility solutions can only be realized through the integration of different actors and the development of adapted solutions. systems promises many advantages for the pilot region: Firstly, the integration of electric vehicles into the building / area energy management can optimize self-consumption.
 Secondly, the local network stability can be improved and thus relieve the strain on the electricity network.
 Finally yet importantly, thanks to a linking between two sectors, a sustainable mobility concept can be developed for the area by optimally meeting the mobility needs, as well as its own consumption targets, with the result that the 2000-Watt objectives of the areas are reached.

 At a glance

 Financing: Amt für Umwelt und Energie des Kantons Basel-Stadt